-Atlanta Hawks' head coach Larry Drew was named Eastern Conference Coach of the Month for December after helping guide the Hawks to a 10-5 record.
+Atlanta Hawks' coach Larry Drew has been named as the NBA's Coach of the Month for December after the Hawks went 10-5.
+Drew beat out Erik Spoelstra, Mike Woodson and Frank Vogel for the award.

 The award is the first of Drew's career and is just the fourth Atlanta Hawks' coach to receive the recognition.
 The others are Lenny Wilkens, Mike Fratello and current Hawks' assistant Bob Weiss.
 Atlanta reached double figures in wins during the month of December for the 11th time in Atlanta history.